 For so many years I struggled with body image issues like so many women do.
 When I moved here I weighed only 94 pounds and smoked a pack of Marlboro Lights a day to stay that way.
 I never ate, and wouldn’t ever let that scale reach triple digits.
 I am a domestic abuse survivor which is a large part of the reason I moved to Utah in the first place, and in a small way, that part of my story has really helped me to find my voice.

 I really love lifting weights.
 I love the look of lean muscle, but more than that I love feeling strong.
 I lift 4 days a week and I hate cardio with a passion, especially being stuck on a machine where you can’t go anywhere.
 When my daughter was 18 months to about 3 years old, I was a single mom and times were tough.
 I struggled with depression so everyday I would put her in a jogger stroller and run.
 It wasn’t my favorite thing to do but it got me out of bed and kept me going and I loved the time with her.
 My favorite time was running when it was snowing.
 The quiet and peacefulness was wonderful and really healing for me.
 I would wrap her up in blankets and we would go, it’s one of my favorite memories of that time looking back.
 I did that for a few years until I got remarried and had my son and then joined a local women’s gym and dabbled in whatever for a few years until I had a friend show me around in the weight room.
 She had an AMAZING body.
-Lean, long muscle and I would just drool over her arms.
 With her help, I became a little more confident in the weight room and that’s where my love of lifting began.

 I saw a woman at the gym (she’s 3 years older than I am) and she ALWAYS looked amazing.
 She had a similar body type to mine build wise and I got the courage to ask her a few questions.
 She was SO kind and always took time to chat and answer my questions.
 Then she hired a trainer and I thought “WHY is SHE using a trainer?
 She already looks amazing….”
 So I watched, and I watched her shred.
 And I thought well hey, maybe I should hire a trainer too, so I did!
 I learned SO much and changed my body and was HOOKED.